Sairam961/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. Import the required libraries and read the dataset.
-2.
+2. Separate the independent and dependent variables and split the data into training and testing sets.
-3.
+3. Train the linear regression model using the training data and predict the output for the test data.
-4.
+4. Plot the regression line along with training and testing data, and calculate evaluation metrics (MAE, MSE, RMSE).

 ## Program:
 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by:
+Developed by: R.Sairam
-RegisterNumber:
+RegisterNumber:  25000694
 */
 ```
 import pandas as pd